-- Urinary loss of vitamin D-binding protein may lead to a vitamin D deficiency.
+- Urinary loss of vitamin D-binding protein may lead to a deficiency of vitamin D.

-- Hypothyroidism due to a loss of thyroid-binding globulin is rarely seen.
+- Hypothyroidism due to a loss of thyroid-binding globulin is rare.

 Diagnosis of Childhood Nephrotic Syndrome

-- Nephrotic range proteinuria is important for the diagnosis of nephrotic syndrome.
-Urinary protein excretion > 50 mg/kg/day or 40 mg/m2/h, first morning urine protein to creatinine ratio > 2:1 or 3+ or 4+ proteinuria on dipstick urine analysis suggests nephrotic range proteinuria.
+- Nephrotic-range proteinuria is an important indicator in the diagnosis of nephrotic syndrome.
+Urinary protein excretion > 50 mg/kg/day or > 40 mg/m2/h, first-morning urine (FMU) protein:creatinine ratio > 2:1, or dipstick urinalysis > 3+ or 4+ proteinuria is suggestive of nephrotic range proteinuria.

-- In minimal change disease, proteinuria is selective (loss of predominantly albumin and low molecular weight proteins), while non-selective proteinuria suggests severe histological lesions.
-Cameron Index (ratio of IgG to transferrin clearances) between 0.05–0.10 suggests selective proteinuria, while a value of > 0.15 suggests non-selective proteinuria.
+- Selective proteinuria (excessive loss of albumin and low molecular weight proteins) suggests minimal change disease, while non-selective proteinuria suggests severe histological lesions.
+Cameron Index (CI) (ratio of IgG to transferrin clearances) ranging from 0.05–0.10 is suggestive of selective proteinuria, while CI > 0.15 indicates non-selective proteinuria.

-- Macroscopic hematuria (20% of children) may be present.
+- Macroscopic hematuria may be present in 20% of children.

-- A microscopic examination of urine may show fat bodies and hyaline casts.
-Glomerular casts are seen only in the presence of acute renal failure or acute tubular necrosis.
-Urine sodium is low.
+- Microscopic examination of urine may show fat bodies and hyaline casts.
+Glomerular casts are seen only in acute renal failure or acute tubular necrosis.
+Urine sodium levels are low.

 - Hypoproteinemia (< 5 g/dL) and hypoalbuminemia (< 3 g/dL) are present.
-Serum protein electrophoresis shows low albumin and increased globulins (↑ α2-globulins > ↑ β-globulins; γ-globulins vary according to etiology).
+Serum protein electrophoresis shows low albumin and increased globulins (↑ α2-globulins > ↑ β-globulins; γ-globulin levels vary according to etiology).

 - Lipid profile

-- Lipid profile shows increased total cholesterol, increased LDL level, unchanged or low HDL level and increased LDL:HDL ratio.
+- Lipid profile shows increased total cholesterol, increased LDL, unchanged or low HDL, and increased LDL:HDL ratio.
 Serum triglycerides and VLDL are increased in patients with severe hypoalbuminemia.
-Serum lipoprotein (a), apoproteins and apolipoproteins B, CII and CIII are also raised.
+Serum lipoprotein (a), apoproteins, and apolipoproteins B, CII, and CIII are also raised.

-Note: Serum creatinine is usually normal unless there is renal failure.
+Note: Serum creatinine is normal unless there is renal failure.

 - Blood tests

-- Hyponatremia (reduced Na levels in the blood due to hyperlipemia and fluid retention), hyperkalemia (reduced K levels in blood in presence of renal insufficiency) and hypocalcemia (reduced Ca levels due to hypoalbuminemia) may be present, but serum ionized calcium is normal.
+- Hyponatremia (reduced sodium levels in the blood due to hyperlipemia and fluid retention), hypokalemia (reduced potassium levels in the blood due to renal insufficiency), and hypocalcemia (reduced calcium levels due to hypoalbuminemia) may be present; however, serum ionized (free) calcium levels are normal.

 - In complete blood counts, increased hemoglobin and hematocrit are seen due to a volume contraction.
 Thrombocytosis is also common.

 - The presence of circulating anti-GBM IgG antibodies confirms the diagnosis of anti-GBM nephritis.
-ANCA (anti-neutrophil cytoplasmic antibodies) are present in renal vasculitis; P-ANCA in microscopic polyangiitis and C-ANCA in Wegener’s granulomatosis.
+ANCA (anti-neutrophil cytoplasmic antibodies) are present in renal vasculitis; P-ANCA are observed in microscopic polyangiitis and C-ANCA in Wegener’s granulomatosis.

 - Renal biopsy

-- A renal biopsy should be considered when MCNS is less likely to progress – the presence of gross hematuria, hypertension, renal failure, hypocomplementemia, age < 1 year or > 8 years, a family history of kidney disease and positive viral screen are criteria required for a renal biopsy.
+- Renal biopsy should be considered when MCNS is less likely to progress.
+The presence of gross hematuria, hypertension, renal failure, hypocomplementemia, a family history of kidney disease, positive viral screen, and patients < 12 months old or > 8 years of age may be indicated renal biopsy.